tsedio/tsed/docs/readme.md

 pageClass: homepage
 meta:
  - name: description
    content: A TypeScript Framework on top of Express.
 Ts.ED is a framework on top of Express to write your application with TypeScript (or ES6).
-It provide a lot of decorators and guideline to write your code.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone.
  - name: keywords
    content: TS.ED express typescript javascript es6 decorators mvc model ioc service model middleware socket.io swagger typeorm mongoose ajv
 actionText: Get Started →